arosty/alg-eng/README.md

 ## What is new ?

-This third version includes the following changes among many small improvements:
+The final version includes the following changes among many others:
 * Reduction Rules:
+    - Implementation of degree three reduction rule
+    - Implementation of LP reduction rule
+* Lower Bounds:
+    - Implementation of LP lower bound
+* Branching Strategy:
+    - Implementation of Constrained Branching
+The algorithm is now very flexible and many different parameters can be set.

+The third version included the following changes among many small improvements:
+* Reduction Rules:
     - Implementation of degree zero reduction rule
+    - Implementation of high degree reduction rule
     - Updating degree one reduction rule
     - Implementation of 'extreme reduction rule'
     - Implementation of degree two reduction rule
     - Implementation of domination rule
-* Benchmark:
+* Lower Bound:
-    - Many new columns about usage of reduction rules and lower bound
+    - Implementation of clique cover lower bound

 The second version included the following changes:
 * Data structure :